simonarandaGH/Congruent-Elliptic-curves/README.md

 Especially the case: [-n^2,0].
 C[n]: y^2 = x^3 - (n^2)*x.

 The "surface 1" : z^2 = x * (x+ y^2),
-which is trivially derived from this family of decurves.
+which is trivially derived from this family of curves.

 The "surface 2" : z^2 = x^2 - (y^2)/x,
 which arises from the previous one,